 Submitters will receive feedback from program staff indicating either encourage or discourage.
 An encourage finding generally indicates that the proposal appears to be responsive to the CRI program guidelines and is a candidate for further development relative to the CRI solicitation.
 A discourage finding generally indicates that the project is typically not responsive to the CRI program, is more suited to another NSF opportunity, or has serious conceptual flaws that would not benefit from further development as a CRI submission.
+Project-specific feedback will be in the Program Officer Comments (PO Comments) section of the Encourage or Discourage response rather than in formal reviews.
 The feedback provided pursuant to the preliminary proposal is advisory only; submitters of both "encouraged" and "discouraged" preliminary proposals are eligible to submit full proposals.

 Submission of a Preliminary Proposal is required to be eligible to submit a Full Proposal.
-Preliminary proposals must be submitted, via FastLane, by 5 p.m. proposer's local time on the due date for preliminary proposals.
+Preliminary proposals must be submitted, via FastLane, by 5 p.m. submitter's local time on the due date for preliminary proposals.